fesacor/python-courses/coursera-advanced-python/README.md

 Find more info about built-in functions [here](https://docs.python.org/3/library/functions.html).

-The **any** function will return true if any of the seq values is true.

 Use built-in functions as often as possible.
 This leverage the optimized existing code in Python.